 The Cards Require Different Credit Ratings for Approval

 Not everyone will be approved for every single credit card.
 For credit cards that offer rewards programs and amazing benefits, expect to be denied if you don't have a high credit score.

-However, with Capital One Platinum, you'll likely get a small credit line to start off.
-The bank says that it will increase your credit limit after you make the first five monthly payments on time.
+However, with Capital One, you'll likely get a small credit line to start off.

 FICO Credit Scores Matter

 The FICO credit score is the most popular credit score used by major U.S. lenders.
 It ranges from 300 to 850 -- higher is better.
 There are several ways that you can check your FICO score.

 For Citi Simplicity, you'll need a FICO score of roughly 700 in order to qualify for it.
 For Capital One, a score of at least 600 may be needed to get it.